port-labs/ocean/README.md

    ```

 ## License
-The Integration Framework is open-source software licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-See the `LICENSE` file for more details.
+The Ocean Framework is open-source software licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+See the [LICENSE](./LICENSE) file for more information.

 ## Contact
 For any questions or inquiries, please reach out to our team at support@getport.io